Destinations Greece The Peloponnese

 Sparta region

-The ruined Byzantine city above Sparta — 14th-century churches with intact frescoes, the despot's palace, an entire abandoned hill-city.
-Walk it top-down (gate at the top of the road) over 2–3 hours.
-Pair with a night at Euphoria Retreat just down the hill.
+The ruined Byzantine city above Sparta: 14th-century churches with intact frescoes, the despot’s palace, a whole abandoned hill-city.
+Walk it top-down (the gate is at the top of the road) over 2–3 hours.
+Pair it with a night at Euphoria Retreat just down the hill.

 €12 · 3 hrs